FlockOfBirds/Mendix-client-typing/README.md

 ```

 ## Usage
-Typescipt sample works as a Mendix Dojo widget
+Typescript sample works as a Mendix Dojo widget

 ```ts
 import * as dojoDeclare from "dojo/_base/declare";